- Forms | Resources

 Coordinator: Discipleship Ministries

-Staff Liaison: Director of Discipleship Ministries
+Staff Liaison: Doug Johnson, Director of Youth and Family Ministries

 God Squad (grades 9-12) goes on one amazing mission trip each summer.

 These mission trips have four points of focus:

 With these points in mind, we have traveled as far as Guatemala and as nearby as Seattle.

 Summer 2020 trip opportunities were not available.

 Six youth and six adults went to Baja, Mexico and partnered with Lantern Hill for a cross cultural exchange and service trip.
 A special emphasis was on relationship building.